Regina Ullmann: Life

-Ullmann converted to Catholicism in 1911, after which her work was characterised by a more "pious" attention to what she perceived as the religious mystery inherent in everyday life.
+Ullmann converted to Catholicism in 1911, apparently under Ludwig Derleth's influence, after which her work was characterised by a more "pious" attention to what she perceived as the religious mystery inherent in everyday life.

 Unmarried and without work, Ullmann suffered from severe depression, exacerbated by her mother's suicide by hanging.
 With her first collection of short stories, however – Die Landstraße – she gradually became better known.
 With Rilke's help, she acquired some financial support for her writing, first from her publisher and later from Swiss patrons and Catholic aid agencies.

 The Nazis expelled her from the German Writers Association in 1935 because of her Jewish ancestry, and the following year she left Germany, moving to Austria where her mother died in 1938.
 Following the Anschluss, she returned to St. Gallen, Switzerland, where she remained and worked for some twenty years, until shortly before her death.
 In the final months of her life, she returned to Germany and stayed in a nursing home under the care of her daughter Camilla.
 She died on Epiphany 1961 in Ebersberg.